 Is Ireland worth visiting in the winter?

-Yes, winter is the perfect time to visit Ireland.
+Yes, winter is one of the best times to visit Ireland.
 Despite the weather, you can drink in a pub with festive decorations, tour the Christmas cities and marvel at a country in a blanket of snow.
 You won’t regret a winter visit to Ireland.

 What is Ireland like in the winter?